-Since micrometers allow for exact measurements, it is important that you keep device clean and tuned-up at all times.
+Since micrometers allow for exact measurements, it is important that you keep the device clean and tuned up at all times.
 Some of the maintenance tips include oiling, cleaning, and securely storing.

 Cleanliness is also essential when owning a micrometer.
 To avoid corrosion, wipe down your micrometer before and after you use it.
 A lint-free, dry cloth works best in this situation.
 As you keep your micrometer away from long-standing dirt and grim, you will continue to ensure an accurate reading each and every time.

 The last maintenance point involves storing the micrometer in a safe place.
 For as durable as a micrometer is, they are fragile devices.
 When they are not being used, they should find a home in a well-ventilated room that is about room temperature.
 This way, by avoiding damp areas, a micrometer’s life will stay strong use after use.